detfis/detfis.github.io/_posts/2017-03-28-how-public-key-cryptography-works.md

 ## Asymmetric cryptography to the rescue! ##

-Asymmetric cryptography addresses this problem by requiring not one, but two encryption keys, know as key-pair.
+Asymmetric cryptography addresses this problem by requiring not one, but two encryption keys, known as key-pair.

-They are generated in that way that you can't guess one key from the other and they're linked in such way that anything encrypted with keyA can be decrypted with keyB (and the other way around is also true - the message encrypted with keyB can be decrypted with keyA).
+They are generated in that way that you can't guess one key from the other and they're linked in such a way that anything encrypted with keyA can be decrypted with keyB (and the other way around is also true - the message encrypted with keyB can be decrypted with keyA).

 ```
 HELLO -keyA-> QWERT -keyB-> HELLO